 - 46. The operating organization shall establish an operating experience program to learn from events at the facility and events in the nuclear industry and other industries worldwide. - 47.
 The operating organization shall establish procedures and criteria for reviewing and reporting events significant to safety.
 The event reports shall be submitted to the NRRC. - 48.
-The operating organization shall have an Ageing Management Program to identify all ageing mechanisms relevant to structures, systems, and components important to safety; determine their possible consequences; and determine necessary activities in order to maintain the operability and reliability of these SSCs over the entire operating lifetime of the facility.
-The Ageing Management Program shall be approved by NRRC.

-- 49. The habitability and good condition of the control room shall be maintained.
-All safety- related operational locations outside the control room shall also be kept operable. - 50.
+The operating organization shall have an Ageing Management Program to identify all aging mechanisms relevant to structures, systems, and components important to safety, determine their possible consequences, and determine necessary activities in order to maintain the operability and reliability of these SSCs over the entire operating lifetime of the facility.
+The Ageing Management Program shall be approved by NRRC. - 49.
+The habitability and good condition of the control room shall be maintained.
+All safety-related operational locations outside the control room shall also be kept operable. - 50.
 The operating organization shall prepare and implement documented programs of maintenance, testing, surveillance, inspection, and maintaining required equipment qualification of SSCs important to safety to ensure that their availability, reliability, and functionality remain in accordance with the design over the lifetime of the facility. - 51.
-The operating organization shall make arrangements to ensure fire safety, providing measures to prevent fires from starting, to detect and extinguish quickly any fires that do start, and to prevent the spread of fires and their effects within or to any area that may affect safety. - 52.
-The operating organization shall establish and implement arrangements to ensure the effective performance, planning, and control of work activities during outages. - 53.
-For nuclear reactors, the operating organization shall be responsible and shall make arrangements for all activities associated with core management and with on-site fuel handling. - 54.
-For nuclear facilities other than nuclear reactors, all operations with fissile material shall be carried out to maintain an adequate margin of subcriticality.
+The operating organization shall make arrangements to ensure fire safety, providing measures to prevent fire accidents, detect and extinguish any fire accidents quickly, and prevent the spread of fire and its effects within or to any area that may affect the safety of the nuclear facility. - 52.
+The operating organization shall establish and implement arrangements to ensure the effective performance, planning, and control of work activities during outages.

-- 55. Spent fuel and other high-level waste (HLW) shall be managed to ensure that the criticality and removal of residual heat generated during management are adequately addressed. - 56.
+- 53. For nuclear reactors, the operating organization shall be responsible and shall make arrangements for all activities associated with core management and on-site fuel handling. - 54.
+For nuclear facilities other than nuclear reactors, all operations with fissile material shall be carried out to maintain an adequate margin of subcriticality. - 55.
+Spent fuel and other high-level waste (HLW) shall be managed to ensure that the criticality and removal of residual heat generated during management are adequately addressed. - 56.
 A chemistry program shall be developed prior to normal operation and shall be in place during the commissioning program.
-The chemistry program shall provide the necessary information and assistance for chemistry and radiochemistry for ensuring safe operation; the long-term integrity of structures, systems, and components; and the minimization of radiation levels. - 57.
-The operating organization shall establish and shall periodically review and as necessary revise, an accident management program. - 58.
+The chemistry program shall provide the necessary information and assistance for chemistry and radiochemistry to ensure safe operation, the long-term integrity of structures, systems, and components, and the minimization of radiation levels. - 57.
+The operating organization shall establish and shall periodically review and, as necessary, revise the accident management program. - 58.
 The operating organization shall develop and implement programs to maintain a high standard of material conditions, housekeeping, and cleanliness in all working areas. - 59.
-The operating organization shall establish and implement a program to ensure that safety- related risks associated with non-radiation-related hazards to personnel involved in activities at the plant are kept as low as reasonably achievable. - 60.
+The operating organization shall establish and implement a program to ensure that safety-related risks associated with non-radiation-related hazards to personnel involved in activities at the plant are kept as low as reasonably achievable. - 60.
 Where applicable, the operating organization shall establish and implement a comprehensive program for ensuring the long-term safe operation of the plant beyond a time frame established in the license conditions, design limits, safety standards, and/or regulations.